softindex/datakernel/docs/components/markdown/core/index.md

 ---

 These components form the basis of DataKernel framework.
 They include fast asynchronous technologies, Node.js-inspired Promises and Eventloops, launchers for common use cases, tools for smart and efficient application booting.
-Also, there is UIKernel integration component, which allows to integrate UIKernel JS front-end into your application.

-If you want to create Java **web application** using DataKernel, we suggest you to learn docs in the following order:
+*If you want to create Java **web application** using DataKernel, we suggest you to learn docs in the following order:*

 | Component | Description |